MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-remotemanagement.md

 - If you enable this policy setting, the HTTP listener always appears.

-- If you disable or do not configure this policy setting, the HTTP listener never appears.
+- If you disable or don't configure this policy setting, the HTTP listener never appears.

 When certain port 80 listeners are migrated to WinRM 2.0, the listener port number changes to 5985.